Armored Heart: L'Odeur de l'Amour

 A look of resignation crossed the old man’s features.
 “Seeker, please, we can just–”

-“I said no!” hissed Seeker, as she put her sword away, and turned to look at Lanri.
+“I said no!”
+Hissed Seeker, as she put her sword away, and turned to look at Lanri.
 “You will not freely put yourself in harm’s way.
 I will not allow it, not after everything you’ve said about him since we got here.”

 “I wouldn’t be in harm’s way, Seeker.
 You’ll be there to keep me safe.
 And… I need to talk to him.”